For New and Upcoming Concerts, scroll down

 NEW AND UPCOMING:

-Performances by The Glenn Branca Ensemble (Guitars: Reg Bloor, Eric Hubel, Greg McMullen and Ben Miller.
+Performances by The Glenn Branca Ensemble (Guitars: Reg Bloor, Eric Hubel, Greg McMullen and Scott Collins.
 Bass: Arad Evans.
 Drums: Libby Fab.
 Conductor: Glenn Branca)

 - July 24-25, 2012.
 SAO PAULO, Brazil.
 Mostra SESC de Artes